aembke/fred.rs/README.md

 * An optional client pooling interface to round-robin requests among a pool of clients.
 * An optional sentinel client for interacting directly with sentinel nodes to manually fail over servers, etc.
 * An optional pubsub subscriber client that will automatically manage channel subscriptions.
-* An optional interface for routing commands to replica nodes.
 * Optional support for JSON values.

 **Note: Fred requires Tokio 1.x or above.
 Actix users must be using 4.x or above as a result.**